Subscribe from $5.99

 Wili Liberman

-Wili Liberman is the current and founding editor and publisher of TEACH Magazine, that began in 1992.
-He is also the co-producer of the teen travel show, Get Outta Town! and has written a series of fictionalized teen adventure books based on the show!
-He also writes graphic novels namely, The Shadowed Road, Ezra and the Lion Cub, and The Ruptured Sky as well as adult fiction.
-Wili currently lives in Toronto, Canada and is married with three adult sons.
+Wili Liberman is the current and founding editor and publisher of TEACH Mag.
+He is also the co-producer of the teen travel show Get Outta Town! and has written a series of fictionalized teen adventure books based on the show.
+He writes graphic novels as well, including The Shadowed Road, Ezra and the Lion Cub, and The Ruptured Sky, along with adult fiction.
+Wili currently lives in Toronto, Canada, and is married with three adult sons.

 Advertisement